Arshat-Rony/User_dashboard_client/README.md

 * This is basically a user dashboard application where a logged in user can see all the user available in the database.Also he can update the user and delete a user permanently from the database.

-* Here I have used Nodejs for developing the backend code and express.js as a frameworks.
+* Here I have used ReactJS for developing my frontend and for the backend code I have used Nodejs and express.js as a frameworks.

-* I have stored all of my code in the heroku for making it live.
+* I have used netlify as a live hosting platform.

 ## UseCase